covid-19-sds/covid-19-sds.github.io/index.md

 The best strategy based on our study is to appy a social distance of 90% of adoption within the population and school closures.
 We think that is a feasible strategy that can buy time to get ready for more active suppression strategies, such as massive testing, remote symptoms monitoring, isolation of new cases and contact tracing.

-In the following chart, we can see the dynamic of the epidemic if the propose strategy is established.
+In the following chart, we can see the dynamic of the epidemic if the total confinement is applied.
+We can see a second outbreak with a high reproductive number.
+Therefore, we think that this strategy is not the best one at operational and economic level.

 <br>